 Comfort levels are increased or decreased by the room stat by increasing or decreasing the temperature by the up arrow or the down arrow or by a rotary dial in some cases.

 After increasing the required room temperature, a flame should appear on the stat screen which sends a run signal to your heat pump provided the required temperature is above the current room temperature.

-When the room stat reaches the set temperature, the stat flame on the screen will disappear and the run signal to the heat pump will distinguish and the heat pump stops running.
-When the room drops below approximately 1 to 2 degrees below the pre-set temperature, the stat will re-call for the heat pump to run until that pre-set target temperature is reached maintaining the room to your set comfort level.
+When the room stat reaches the set temperature, the stat flame on the screen will disappear and the run signal to the heat pump will distinguish and the heat pump will stop running.
+When the room drops approximately 1 to 2 degrees below the pre-set temperature, the stat will re-call for the heat pump to run until that pre-set target temperature is reached maintaining the room to your set comfort level.

-If you are going on holiday during the winter, room temperatures may be reduced by 1 to 2 degrees which will prevent the house cold soaking which will lead to costly electricity bills on your return when bringing back up the temperature in your house to your comfort levels.
+If you are going on holiday during the winter, room temperatures may be reduced by 1 to 2 degrees which will prevent the house from cold soaking which will lead to costly electricity bills on your return when bringing back up the temperature in your home to your comfort levels.
 Using this method there is no need to use the holiday mode option on your remote controller.

 The location of the room stats is important for accurate room temperatures, preferably not in direct sunlight or close to exterior doors which can cause an inaccurate temperature reading and can result in inaccurate room temperatures.